- You are here:

 The emergency department is required to render comprehensive services from elementary first aid and general outpatient services to sophisticated management of surgical and medical emergencies and full scale trauma care.
 The CAG visit to casualty / emergency department revealed that adequate facilities like beds, equipment, patient trolleys, ceiling fans, light and ACs did not exist in these departments.
 In DDU hospitals, the emergency wards had a bed capacity of 50 which would mean availability of 18250 beds a day during a year.
 But during the year 2009-11, the patients admitted ranged from 33920 to 44622 leading the average bed occupancy of 215%.
 In simple language, this means that 2 or 3 patients had to accommodate on a single bed.

-The ambulances are expected to be used for the convenience of the patients but as per CAG report the ambulances remains unutilized for most of the times.
-The ambulances are rather being used for bringing medicines from market, dropping doctors at their residences and collecting cash from the banks.
-Moreover the ambulances lack basic life support equipment such as oxygen cylinders, suction pumps, BP instruments etc.
+The ambulances are expected to be used for the convenience of the patients but as per CAG report, the ambulances remains unutilized for most of the times.
+The ambulances are rather being used for bringing medicines from a market, dropping doctors at their residences and collecting cash from the banks.
+Moreover, the ambulances lack basic life support equipment such as oxygen cylinders, suction pumps, BP instruments etc.

 One must appreciate how Vijay Goel is working so hard and looking out for all sports.
 One can feel the change.
 Best wishes!

 Simply will appreciate Vijay Goel's working style, witnessed his personal attention to west Delhi - Paschim Vihar ppl even at late hours.

 No cricket with Pak until terrorism stops, says sports minister Vijay Goel Finally!
 Kudos for a much needed call!